ant0ine/go-json-rest/README.md

 ## Examples

-(See the dedicated examples repository: https://github.com/ant0ine/go-json-rest-examples)
+All the following examples can be found in dedicated examples repository: https://github.com/ant0ine/go-json-rest-examples

+### Basics

+First examples to try, as an introduction to go-json-rest.

 #### Hello World!